acoli-repo/conll-rdf/README.md

 * `CoNLL2RDF` contains the central conversion functionality.
 For practical uses, interface with its functionality through CoNLLStreamExtractor.
 Arguments to CoNLLStreamExtractor will be passed through.
+* `CoNLLRDFViz` is an auxiliary class for the future development of debugging and visualizing complex SPARQL Update chains in their effects on selected pieces of CoNLL(-RDF) data
 * conll-rdf assumes UTF-8.

 ## Authors